gduarte/blog/_posts/covid-19/covid-data-sources-for-programmers.md

 terms of lockdown length and disease progress, especially in Colorado and Brazil, the places I spend the most time in.
 There are a lot of data sources around, and it took me a few hours to find and test a number of them.
-I hope this saves a few hours for anyone interested in crunching Covid numbers.
+I hope this saves time for anyone interested in crunching Covid numbers.
 If you have suggestions and tips on data sources, please open a PR or issue in my [Github repo][mbf-repo].
 Here we go.

 [John Burn-Murdoch](https://twitter.com/jburnmurdoch) and his team at the Financial Times have done a [great job][ft-corona] reporting visually on the